May 24, 2025

 I thought this was a really well written piece describing some of the unforeseen consequences of optimizing toward DX.
 If you haven’t read it, read it.

 I’m someone who, to his dismay, spends a great deal of time building software for businesses which have accepted the exact tradeoff Ryan is describing in his post.
-While I’m proficient in Rust and other lower level languages, almost all of my lifetime development income comes from “full stack Typescript”.
+While I’m proficient in Rust and other lower level languages, almost all of my lifetime development income comes from full stack Typescript”.
 Node, React, React Native, and so on.
-Languages and frameworks responsible for the enshittification of the digital landscape.
+Languages and frameworks instrumental in the enshittification of the digital landscape.

 For those of you who don’t know, React Native is a JS-based mobile framework which essentially sits atop a native mobile app.
 When the mobile app runs, it spins up a React app inside of the phone’s JS runtime.
 However instead of updating a DOM, it sends VDOM updates across a bridge to the native layer, which updates the UI.